solana-nft-programs/rewards-center/README.md

 </div>

 <p align="center">
-    An open protocol for rewards-center NFTs and FTs.
+    A rewards center for NFTs and FTs on Solana
 </p>

 ## Background

-Cardinal staking encompasses a suite of contracts for issuing and staking NFTs and FTs.
-The simple program is a stake pool that tracks total stake duration.
-In addition, there is an implementation of a token minting reward distributor.
-Cardinal staking works well with any standard NFT collection and also composes with other programs in the Cardinal NFT infrastructure ecosystem.
+Cardinal rewards center is a modular smart contract for staking tokens and distributing various rewards.

 ## Packages